Search

 Here I is mine.
 I hope it will be a good base for you.
 The numbers are pointing at each step with the corresponding image above.

-1. Choose this amount of yeast.
+1. Choose this amount of yeast, about 20 g.
 If your bread has the taste of yeast, put a little less the next time; if it does not rise, put a little more.

 3. Leave the yeast in the mix and do a small household task (that is just an example, you can also look on Twitter but it’s risky because you may spend too much time there, which is not the case with a domestic task…) The yeast must have the same appearance as the one on the photo number.